Domino Vitali: Thunderball

 Upon arriving at Largo's home in Palmyra, Domino is swimming when Bond visits.
-After leaving to make lunch, Largo invites Bond to the Nassau Junkanoo.
-Domino accompanies them and informs Bond that Felix Leiter is trying to contact him.
-Bond then searches for Paula, who had been kidnapped by Fiona Volpe.
-He finds out that Paula committed suicide with cyanide.
+Largo invites Bond to the Nassau Junkanoo and Domino accompanies them.
 The next day, Domino and Bond make love in the water.
-They go on shore and Bond tells Domino the story: Largo killed her brother, a French Air Force pilot assigned to NATO, in order for SPECTRE to steal a Royal Air Force Avro Vulcan strategic bomber with two nuclear bombs.
-Largo, as a senior SPECTRE operative, plans to create a nuclear holocaust using the weapons.
+They go on shore and Bond tells Domino the story: Largo killed her brother François Derval (Paul Stassino), a French Air Force pilot assigned to NATO, in order for SPECTRE to steal a Royal Air Force Avro Vulcan strategic bomber with two nuclear bombs and hold NATO ransom.

-Domino then aids Bond by helping him kill Vargas and spying on the Disco Volante, but Largo captures and tortures her.
+Domino then aids Bond by spying on the Disco Volante, but Largo captures and tortures her.
 Domino escapes and kills Largo with a harpoon in the back.
 She and Bond then jump off Volante just in time before it explodes.
 They are immediately rescued by the CIA B-17 and carried into the air on a sky hook.

 Never Say Never Again

-Domino Petachi (played by Kim Basinger) is structured after Domino Derval.
-The character is called Domino, it is no longer just a nickname, but her last name has reverted to the novel's original Petachi.
-Unlike in the first film version where she refers to Largo as her "guardian," there is no disguising the fact they are involved romantically.
+In Never Say Never Again, the character is called Domino Petachi (played by Kim Basinger), with her last name resembling the novel's original Petacchi.
+Unlike in the first film version where she refers to Largo as her "guardian", there is no disguising the fact they are involved romantically.

-She meets Bond at a spa in Monte Carlo, where he poses as a masseur and massages her for information.
+Domino meets Bond at a spa in Monte Carlo, where he poses as a masseur and massages her for information.
 This gives her immense pleasure, though she later realizes he is not who he appears to be.
 She encounters him again at a casino where Bond introduces himself to her.
-They have drinks before being interrupted by Largo.
-The two dance briefly, where Bond informs her about the death of her brother Jack.
+They have drinks before being interrupted by Largo (Klaus Maria Brandauer).
+The two dance briefly, where Bond informs her about the death of her brother Jack Petachi (Gavan O'Herlihy).
 Bond is then invited to Largo's yacht, where Largo spies on them kissing in her cabin.
 He leaves Bond manacled near Palmyra, while Domino is auctioned off as a slave to some unsavory Arabs.
 Bond eventually escapes and rescues her.
 They are then chased by the Arabs on horseback until the horse jumps off a cliff into the ocean.
-They are rescued from the water by Felix Leiter and a team from MI6.
+They are rescued from the water by Felix Leiter (Bernie Casey) and a team from MI6.
 After their rescue, Domino and Bond track Largo to a location known as "The Tears of Allah".
 The two take a shower together, and Bond kisses her before heading off to stop Largo.
 The circumstances of her spearing Largo as he and Bond fight are altered from the original film – here it takes place underwater, with all the characters in scuba gear.
 The film ends with Bond indicating his intention to retire from MI6 and settle down with Domino.